Azgaar/deorum/README.md

 # Deorum

-Deorum is your source for customizable unique fantasy characters for D&D and worldbuilding projects.
+Deorum is a source for customizable fantasy characters for D&D and worldbuilding projects.
 Created and maintained by Azgaar and contributors.

 Link: [deorum.vercel.app](https://deorum.vercel.app/).